Deep River Fur Farm ceased operations some 60 years ago.

 Mrs. Ausland and daughter Marge (centre)

-New log house at Deep River (left)
+New log house at Deep River left and right.

 Mr. and Mrs. Ausland and children, employee